stsievert/salmon/docs/source/getting-started.rst

       ``<style>`` tag in the HTML query page.
 This allows customization of colors/borders/etc.

+    * ``arrow_keys`` optional boolean, default True.
+If True, allow users to answer queries with the arrow keys.

 * ``samplers``.
 See :ref:`adaptive-config` for more detail.

 * ``sampling``, optional.
 A dictionary with the following keys: